vagizD/puzzles/simple-algorithms/queens-on-chessboard/problem.md

 ### The problem

-The task is the popular one - to find all the possible positions for N queens to be placed on NxN chessboard and not touching each other (for simplicity, N $\leq$ 10 is given).
+The task is the popular one - to find all the possible positions for N queens to be placed on NxN chessboard and not touching each other (for simplicity, N <= 10 is given).

 ### Algorithm